IgniteUI/igniteui-docfx/en/components/dock-manager.md

 ### Setting Up
-The DockManager is available for download as an npm package through ProGet feed.
+The Dock Manager is available for download as an npm package through ProGet feed.

-Follow the steps below to add the DockManager package to an Angular project and set up the project in order to use the DockManager inside the Angular components.
+Follow the steps below to add the Dock Manager package to an Angular project and set up the project in order to use the Dock Manager inside the Angular components.

 Install the `@infragistics/igniteui-dockmanager` package